 Properties of Hydraulic Oil

 For hydraulic oil to be effective it needs a range of properties that other lubricants share as well as special qualities that make it unique, such as:

 - Foaming resistance as well as good air release characteristics

 - To be stable at high temperatures

 - Have a good anti-rusting and corrosion-inhibiting properties

 - Able to maintain viscosity regarding film thickness

-Hydraulic oils most important qualities are its ability resist reducing in volume when under high pressure (having a high bulk modulus) and a low rate of change in its viscosity with high or low temperature (High viscosity index).
+Hydraulic oil’s most important qualities are its ability to resist a reduction in volume when under high pressure (having a high bulk modulus) and a low rate of change in its viscosity with high or low temperature (High viscosity index).

 Contact us for more details.